ik5/dotvim/README.md

  - ASCII and table drawing
  - Fuzzy file, buffer, MRU, tag, etc finder
  - Task list
- - Git support
+ - VCS support
  - Tab Completion
  - Commenting
  - History management, including persistent undo
+ - Support documentation for programming languages, based on the original (neo)vim documentation engine
- - Additional documentation support
+ - Support for external documentation using Zeal
  - Reload file when changed from outside
  - Working with error window (a.k.a. quickfix)
+ - In-line documentation
+ - Thesaurus, grammer and dictionary spelling
+ - Language Server support

 ## Installation
 The following commands will clone the repo, symlink ~/.vimrc and update the bundles: